-During your first year, you will see an academic advisor regularly (all students who have completed fewer than 24 units at USC are required to receive academic advisement prior to registration).
-You will have the opportunity to meet advisors one-on-one as well as in group meetings.
-Group advising sessions provide you with a chance to get to know your fellow students and hear about topics of interest to everyone, and one-on-one appointments allow you to develop a more in-depth relationship with your academic advisor so that you can work together on creating your personalized academic plan.
+During your first year, you will see an academic advisor regularly (all students who have completed fewer than 24 units at USC are required to engage in academic advisement prior to registering for classes) as you begin to develop your personalized course plan.
 After the first year, academic advisors will update your course plan each year and you may schedule appointments at your convenience.

 Appointments: Marshall majors may schedule an advisement appointment by calling 213-740-0690 during business hours (M-F 8:30-5) or by using the link provided to them by their advisor.
 Most Marshall majors can find the name of their current advisor on myUSC (please email email@example.com if you cannot locate the name of your advisor.)